Purchase Order Process: Challenges, Automation & Best Practices

 8. Make payment

-Suppose your three-way match checks out (meaning there aren’t any discrepancies with your purchase order, invoice, or applicable terms).
-In that case, it’s time to make your payment.
+Assuming your three-way match checks out (meaning, there aren’t any discrepancies with your purchase order, invoice, or applicable terms), it’s time to make your payment.

-While this is common practice, it can cause working capital issues.
-This is especially true with the costs of goods rising due to inflation and supply chains taking exponentially longer than usual.
+While this process is common practice, it can cause working capital issues for your brand.
+This is especially true with inflation driving up the costs of goods and supply chains taking exponentially longer than usual.

-As a result, you might have to pay before your product arrives, leaving your brand cash flow negative longer (if not totally in the red).
+As a result, you might have to pay the invoice in full before your product arrives.
+This leaves your brand cash flow negative longer (if not totally in the red).

-🔥 Tip: You can alleviate the challenges that come with going cash flow negative by selling on backorder.
+You can alleviate the challenges that come with going cash flow negative by selling on backorder with Cogsy.
 That way, you’re still generating revenue even during stockouts.
+Try for free.

 9. Record the purchase order

-With payment finalized, your company will record and file the purchase order as you wait for delivery.
+With payment finalized, your company will record and file the purchase order.
 In a manual PO process, this step involves filing your purchase orders by hand to prepare for any financial audits down the road.

-But if you created your purchase order in an operations platform, the system will make an electronic record of your PO you can reference later.
+But if you created your purchase order in an operations platform, then that system will make an electronic record of your PO you can reference later.

 10. Close the PO

-You’re in the home stretch!
-The final step is to close the purchase order after you receive your products.
+Finally, all that’s left is to close the purchase order once you’ve received your products.
 But that’s only if the products and delivery meet your stipulations and standards.

-Assuming everything arrives as expected, you’ll sign a goods received note (GRN).
+Assuming everything arrives as expected, you’ll sign the goods received note (GRN).
 GRNs are a record you can use to compare the number of items ordered versus the number delivered.

 After that, you’re all set!
 The entire process is finished and can be repeated again and again.